dieghernan/dieghernan.github.io/collections/_posts/2020-04-05-headtails.md

 The data shows that EG and SU data present a clear hierarchy over the rest of values.
 As per the histogram, we can confirm a heavy-tailed distribution and therefore the _"far more small things than large things"_ principle.

-As a testing proof, on top of `headtails` and `fisher` we would use also `quantile` to have a broader view on the different breaking styles.
-As `quantile` is a position-based metric, it doesn't account for the magnitude of F(x) (hierarchy), so the breaks are solely defined by the position of x on the distribution.
+As a test, on top of `headtails` and `fisher`, we also use `quantile` to get a broader view of the different breaking styles.
+As `quantile` is a position-based metric, it doesn't account for the magnitude of F(x) (hierarchy), so the breaks are solely defined by the position of x in the distribution.

 Applying the three aforementioned methods to break the data: